railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 To import CSV data that matches your database structure, you need to distinguish the following types of field in the Open ERP interface:  *many-to-many*  fields (between multiple sources and destinations),  *many-to-one*  fields (from multiple sources to a single destination), and  *one-to-many*  fields (from a single origin to multiple destinations).

-..
-TODO - check that the next bit is still true
+.. todo:: - check that the next bit is still true

 .. note:: Foreground table